roblaing/swipl-webapp-howto/README.md

 Something that tripped me up learning Prolog was that you need to think in terms of input and output arguments within relations &mdash; to borrow spreadsheet or database jargon, think of relations as rows and arguments as columns with known data (inputs) or as columns which need to be calculated (outputs)  &mdash; which is somewhat alien to most of us brought up on programming languages with functions which substitute themselves into a return value.

 If your query is so specific it only returns one row, it is *det* in Prolog jargon.
-If your result produces several rows, it is [nondet](http://www.swi-prolog.org/pldoc/man?section=unitbox), and you'll want to iterate through these multiple answers.
+If your result produces several rows, it is [nondet](http://www.swi-prolog.org/pldoc/man?section=unitbox), and you'll either want to iterate through these multiple answers, or figure out the bug in your *pattern-action* predicates covered in Unit 2.
 Much of web development boils down to list processing, so iteration will come up a lot in this tutorial.
 Getting to grips with the many ways of iterating tends to be quite a hurdle for anyone learning Prolog, which I've covered in a separate [tutorial](https://swish.swi-prolog.org/p/yeQhnQSk.swinb).

 ##### What is :Closure?